microsoft/pxt-arcade/docs/javascript-games/five-second-games.md

 # Five Second Games

-This is the result of the first ever MakeCode Arcade Game Jam hosted on [itch.io](https://itch.io/jam/makecode-game-jam).
+Here is the final mashup of the first ever MakeCode Arcade Game Jam hosted on [itch.io](https://itch.io/jam/makecode-game-jam).
+This is a collection of a whole bunch of individual games that are intended to be played just 5 seconds!
+This is now "one" whole game that plays all of the 5 second games, one after the other.

-Thanks again to all participants!
+Thanks again to all participants who contributed!
+Now, are you ready to jam?!?!

 ```typescript
 // dogs